 Peacock explained that it’s as simple as saying, “Hey, do you want me to navigate?” or, “Why don’t I play the music?”
 Peacock explained that this usually works, but if someone resists,”she asks directly: “I don’t feel comfortable when you use your phone while driving, do you mind putting your phone away?”

 She emphasized that there are different ways to phrase the message for different age groups, because this is not just a problem of any one generation.

 In 2015, Peacock wrote a song parody that has stood the test of time.
-“All about that safe” about distracted driving and shared the video on YouTube.
-Singing is one of the reasons Peacock joined pageantry, and her special talent in competition is singing.
+“All about that safe” raises awareness about distracted driving and has had over 9.1k views on YouTube since its creation in 2014.
+Singing is one of the reasons Peacock joined pageantry, and is her special talent in competition.

 The music video also helped Peacock gain opportunities to spread distracted driving prevention messages.
 Peacock continued to grow her platform for the cause she remains committed to today, and has worked with a variety of local and national organizations that work to end distracted driving.

 In 2022, Peacock became a junior board member for the Casey Feldman Foundation.
-She reflected on how she has been able to learn new ways to educate the public on the dangers of distracted driving from Joel and EndDD.
+She reflected on how she has been able to learn new ways to educate the public on the dangers of distracted driving from Joel Feldman, founder of EndDD.org, which is a project of the Casey Feldman Foundation.
 In December, Peacock had the opportunity to join Feldman at an EndDD presentation at South Brunswick High School.

 “Throughout my advocacy journey, I have always been eager to learn new methods to effectively communicate the message about ending distracted driving,” Peacock said, “I was able to take what I had learned from Joel and EndDD and apply that to educate members of the South Brunswick community about the dangers of distracted driving.”